-In the calculation of emissions from Omeca, it is not considered the environmental benefit deriving from the electricity produced in the rapeseed oil cogenerator, as this is sold to the national grid and does not go into self-consumption.
+In the calculation of emissions from Omeca, it is not considered the environmental benefit deriving from the electricity produced in the rapeseed oil cogenerator, as this is sold to the national grid and does not go into selfconsumption.
 The environmental advantage deriving from the self-consumption of electricity produced by photovoltaic panels has been considered.

-The inclusion of Mesura Metering within the organizational boundaries can be considered irrelevant based on the very low level of their emissions.
+The loss of GGI from organisational boundaries can therefore be considered irrelevant given the very low level of the associated emissions.